 - Fantasy.
 Women who support and empower bottom-feeding men will often think their motive is love.
 They tend to think their love, in fact, is so deep that no one else could possibly understand it.
+They use love phrases and tell compliments.
 No one has ever loved anyone the way she loves this lazy guy, and it is her love that is, in the end, going to redeem him.
 If you’re a woman who loves a man who doesn’t and won’t work, you cannot give this up this fantasy soon enough.
 It is not love that motivates you at all, it is your own neediness and desperate refusal to be honest with yourself about who you are.
 Perhaps you were never taught to understand this whole thing is a fantasy, and I get that.
 That’s why I’m telling you now.

 - Misguided loyalty.
 To a person with an emotional screw loose, weakness and pathetic attempts to reform a man who is devouring her look to her like strength, passionate patience, persistence, etc. In a healthier situation, they indeed might be.
 In this situation, they are simply futile, and the cause of further damage to the women who make such choices, as well as substantial suffering for those who truly love and care for them.